Bert Wilcut: Retirement

 In the early 1980s, Wilcut decided to retire and sold his San Antonio Aviation to Randy Bean.
 A few years later, Bert traveled to England and purchased, from the Rover Company, a Rover T.P.
 90 engine.
 This engine uses a 1S/90 Turbine Drive and was used in the de Havilland Chipmunk, an English Primary Training aircraft.
-In 1985, Wilcut returned to the Stinson's Hanger #10 (now owned by James L. Transue as T&M Aviation) and started the work to rebuilding and duplicating the T.P.90 Turboprop engine.
+In 1985, Wilcut returned to the Stinson's Hangar #10 (now owned by James L. Transue as T&M Aviation) and started the work to rebuilding and duplicating the T.P.90 Turboprop engine.
 He then purchased the tooling required from Pratka and built a third Palomino aircraft to use as a test frame for the engine.
 This is the only known surviving Palomino, N64TT, it is registered as the "Texas Turbo" and is on display at the Texas Air Museum - Stinson Chapter.

 Death

 Wilcut died peacefully in 2001 at the age of 99 and is buried in Mission Burial Park South, San Antonio, Bexar, Texas, United States.